Flotation of wine for rapid clarification in cellars

 Flotation is a chemical-physical phenomenon and, as such, is influenced by a number of parameters.

-Firstly, the must has to be at a temperature of no less than 12°C and no more than 20°C, otherwise its density will not be correct.
-Secondly, the polypeptide chains must be small enough to adhere to the gas bubbles (the pectolytic enzyme must have been acting for at least a couple of hours).
-Finally, action must be taken before too much lees has settled at the bottom of the container.
+Firstly, the must has to be at a temperature of no less than 12°C and no more than 20°C: otherwise, special procedures must be adopted to achieve the same result.
+Secondly, the polypeptide chains must be small enough to adhere to the gas bubbles (the pectolytic enzyme must have acted for 40 to 160 minutes depending on the formulation).

 - PVPP (Polyvinylpolypyrrolidone), to remove oxidised compounds and to make the taste and smell cleaner;